simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Understanding-Active-Tasks/Understanding-Active-Tasks.md

 ## Sustained Phonation

-In the sustained phonation task (see the method [ORKOrderedTask audioTaskWithIdentifier:intendedUseDescription:speechInstruction:shortSpeechInstruction:duration:recordingSettings:checkAudioLevel:options]([ORKOrderedTask audioTaskWithIdentifier:intendedUseDescription:speechInstruction:shortSpeechInstruction:duration:recordingSettings:checkAudioLevel:options:])), the user makes a sustained sound, and an audio recording is made.
+In the sustained phonation task, the user makes a sustained sound, and an audio recording is made.
 Analysis of the audio data is not included in the ResearchKit framework, but might naturally involve looking at the power spectrum and how it relates to the ability to produce certain sounds.
-The ResearchKit framework uses the <a href="https://developer.apple.com/library/ios/documentation/AVFoundation/Reference/AVFoundationFramework/">AVFoundation framework</a> to collect this data and to present volume indication during recording.
+The ResearchKit framework uses the [AVFoundation](https://developer.apple.com/library/ios/documentation/AVFoundation/Reference/AVFoundationFramework/) framework to collect this data and to present volume indication during recording.
 No data analysis is done by ResearchKit; you can define your analysis on this task according to your own requirements.